-- 1 For DC+ electrodes, connect earth clamp to the negative (-) dinse connection, and electrode holder to the positive (+) dinse connection. - For DC- electrodes, connect earth clamp to the positive (+) dinse connection, and electrode holder to the negative (-) dinse connection.
+- 1. For DC+ electrodes, connect earth clamp to the negative (-) dinse connection, and electrode holder to the positive (+) dinse connection. - 2.
+For DC- electrodes, connect earth clamp to the positive (+) dinse connection, and electrode holder to the negative (-) dinse connection.

-Connect the plug into a 10 AMP socket, then switch the machine ON.
+- 3. Connect the plug into a 10 AMP power point, then switch the machine ON. - 4.
+Select MMA from the MIG/TIG/MMA selector.